 David Miskin in a black suit on a stool against a plain green background, crossing his arms and gazing at the camera.

 With more than 25 years of experience, David Miskin has built a career shaping brands, experiences, and environments for some of the world’s most recognized companies, public figures, and Fortune 100 organizations.
-Known for his ability to challenge convention, David works at the intersection of brand strategy, design, and storytelling, creating systems that are culturally relevant and commercially durable.
+Known for challenging convention, he operates at the intersection of brand strategy, design, and storytelling, creating systems that are both culturally relevant and commercially durable.

-Throughout his career, David has held senior leadership roles across global organizations.
-He served as CEO of Cultural Assets at Iris Worldwide North America, where he led international brand initiatives across media, luxury, and hospitality.
-He later became CMO and CCO of The Lightstone Group, helping guide the creative and strategic direction of the firm’s hospitality and real estate portfolio.
-Earlier, as Vice President of Creative and Brand Strategy at GGP Brookfield Properties Retail, he oversaw creative vision for major retail and mixed use destinations across the United States.
+David has held senior leadership roles across global organizations.
+He served as CEO of Cultural Assets at Iris Worldwide North America, leading international brand initiatives across media, luxury, and hospitality.
+He later became CCO of The Lightstone Group, guiding the creative and strategic direction of its hospitality and real estate portfolio.
+Earlier, as Vice President of Creative and Brand Strategy at GGP General Growth Properties Retail, he oversaw the creative vision for major retail and mixed use destinations across the United States.

-In 2023, David joined Kasumigaseki Capital in Tokyo as Chief Creative Officer, where he helped establish FAV Hospitality Group and now leads creative vision and brand development across its portfolio, including seven x seven, edit x seven, studio x seven, FAV, FAVlux, Fork & Knife, and Base Layer Hotel.
+In 2023, David joined Kasumigaseki Capital in Tokyo as Chief Creative Officer, where he helped establish FAV Hospitality Group and now leads the creative vision and brand development across its portfolio, including seven x seven, edit x seven, studio x seven, FAV, FAV LUX.

 Black and white photo David Miskin with short, gray hair wearing a black t-shirt, dark pants, a necklace, and with one hand behind his head, looking at the camera.